biostar-dev/g-sdk/docs/_tutorials/node/connect.md

 ## 1. CLI

-With the Commmand-Line Interface(CLI), you can test 5 functions related to connection management.
+With the Command-Line Interface(CLI), you can test 5 functions related to connection management.

 ```
 $ node test.js